console-writeline/t-sql-parser/README.md

 # TSqlParser
-Reference TSqlParser and init SqlScriptAnalyzer.
+Reference TSqlParser.Core.dll and init SqlScriptAnalyzer.
 The ParserResults object has the collection of tables and stored procedures invoked.

 ```c#
 string _sqlText = "INSERT INTO table1